jb55/oot_bitset/README.md

 ## Encoding

-Each flag is a unique 16-bit ID where:
+Each flag is a unique 16-bit coordinate where:
   - Upper 12 bits (flag >>  4): word index (0-29) (maximum of 4096 words)
   - Lower  4 bits (flag & 0xF): bit  index (0-15)

 ```
 Layout: